diegowxl/Gutmicrobiome/README.md

+# GMTOL - Gut Microbiome Tree Of Life
-# Tree of Life, a project of building the largest gut microbiome data set on earth.
+-- A project of building the largest gut microbiome data set on earth.

 Hi, I am Xiaolin (Diego) Wang, Northwestern undergraduate class of 2025, majoring in statistics, economics and religious studies.